 The Standing Committee report and recommendation are forwarded to the Board of Law Examiners.
 When the Standing Committee recommends against admission of the applicant, the entire record of the Standing Committee proceedings (transcript, exhibits, prehearing notice, opinion) is sent to the Board of Law Examiners.
 The Board of Law Examiners is not bound by the recommendation of the Standing Committee, but will review any report that shows that an applicant lacks the necessary character and fitness.
 The applicant may request a de novo hearing before the Board of Law Examiners.

-Normally, a certification that an applicant possesses the requisite good character and fitness is valid for three years from the date of the Standing Committee decision however, the applicant has a continuing duty to update all Affidavit information until such time as the applicant is admitted to the State Bar of Michigan.
-The Standing Committee's certification may be revoked if merited by subsequent information.
+Character and fitness clearance is valid for three years.
+The three-year period begins on the date clearance is obtained.
+However, the applicant has a continuing duty to update all affidavit information until such time as the applicant is admitted to the State Bar of Michigan.
+The Standing Committee’s certification may be revoked if merited by subsequent information.

 View the Character & Fitness Process Overview